 Congress established the Children's Health Insurance Program (CHIP) with passage of the Balanced Budget Act of 1997, which authorized \$40 billion for the program through Federal Fiscal Year (FFY) 2007.
-Under the program, states received a federal block grant to provide health care coverage to children of families with income above Medicaid eligibility levels.
+Under the program, a federal block grant was awarded to states to provide health care coverage to children of families with income above Medicaid eligibility levels.

 On February 4, 2009, President Obama signed the Children's Health Insurance Program Reauthorization Act of 2009 (CHIPRA), Public Law 111-3, into law.
-The CHIPRA legislation reauthorized CHIP for four and one-half years through Federal Fiscal Year (FFY) 2013 and authorized approximately \$44 billion in new funding for the program.
+The CHIPRA legislation reauthorized CHIP for four and a half years through FFY 2013 and authorized approximately \$44 billion in new funding for the program.

-The ACA was signed into law on March 23, 2010, and continued CHIP through September 30, 2019, with federal funding authorized through September 30, 2017.
+The Patient Protection and Affordable Care Act (ACA) was signed into law on March 23, 2010, and continued CHIP programs through September 30, 2019.
+Federal funding was authorized through September 30, 2017.
 The ACA has resulted in substantial changes to the program.
-Noteworthy changes include a single, streamlined application as part of the enrollment process and switching to the MAGI methodology to determine family income.
-The ACA also prohibited states from reducing current eligibility standards, referred to as maintenance of effort (MOE), until September 30, 2019.
+Noteworthy changes include a single streamlined application as part of the enrollment process and switching to the MAGI methodology to determine family income.
+ACA also prohibits states from reducing current eligibility standards, referred to as maintenance of effort (MOE), until September 30, 2019.